RMITLibrary/easy_cite/2022-build/markdown/chicagoa.md

 ###### start-subtype-content

 Theses and dissertations are mostly cited and referenced like books.
 Rather than italics, titles of thesis are enclosed in quotation marks.

-For theses and dissertations accessed online, include the database or the URL.
+If the thesis or dissertation is accessed online, include a URL.
+However, if the URL requires an account login, include only the database or repository name.
 In parentheses, include any identification number supplied by the database.

+Hard copy theses or dissertations do not require a URL or database/repository name.

+When the document is labelled PhD dissertation, use the abbreviation PhD diss.

 #### Note rule